 - 16. First, SFG concludes that market professionals make no adjustment for imputation credits when estimating WACC or when valuing firms.
-This practice is equivalent to "setting gamma to zero".
-554 - 17.
-Second, SFG is of the view that the AER is wrong to conclude that "any assumed value for imputation credits (i.e. between zero and one) should not affect company values provided it is incorporated consistently in the firm's cash flows as well as the discount rate."
+This practice is equivalent to "setting gamma to zero".554 - 17.
+Second, SFG is of the view that the AER is wrong to conclude that "any assumed value for imputation credits (i.e. between zero and one) should not affect company values provided it is incorporated consistently in the firm's cash flows as well as the discount rate."555

-18. First, SFG provides evidence to support its view that the great majority of market professionals make no adjustment to either the cash flows or the discount rate to reflect any assumed value of imputation credits.
+- 18. First, SFG provides evidence to support its view that the great majority of market professionals make no adjustment to either the cash flows or the discount rate to reflect any assumed value of imputation credits. - The great majority of independent expert valuation reports make no adjustment at all to either cash flows or discount rates to reflect any assumed value of imputation credits.556

-Beta represents a measure of the volatility, or systematic risk, of a security or a portfolio compared to the market as a whole.
+553 Beta represents a measure of the volatility, or systematic risk, of a security or a portfolio compared to the market as a whole.
 A beta of 1 indicates that the security's price will move with the market.
 A beta of less than 1 means that the security will be less volatile than the market whereas a beta of greater than 1 indicates that the security's price will be more volatile than the market.

-SFG Consulting, March 2010, A regulatory estimate of gamma under the National Gas Rules, Report prepared for DBP, page 2.
+554 SFG Consulting, March 2010, A regulatory estimate of gamma under the National Gas Rules, Report prepared for DBP, page 2.

-SFG Consulting, March 2010, A regulatory estimate of gamma under the National Gas Rules, Report prepared for DBP, page 2.
+555 SFG Consulting, March 2010, A regulatory estimate of gamma under the National Gas Rules, Report prepared for DBP, page 2.